 We are a modest group of independent volunteers from all over the world operating a small shelter for refugee families in Sarajevo, Bosnia-Herzegovina.
 In this shelter, we provide accommodation, 3 meals a day, hygiene items, clothing, medical assistance, and education.
 We normally have between 75-90 residents at the House, with half of them being children.
-Now that winter is in full swing, we are also focusing on providing daily activities for the residents of all ages to make sure they stay mentally stimulated and engaged throughout these dreary months.
 Our main priority is to make it a safe, warm, and comfortable space for families, single mothers and other particularly vulnerable people.

 This project is unique in the way that we provide the residents a space where they can have a sense of community, normalcy, and autonomy in their lives, which are all things that vulnerable people in transit generally do not have during their journeys.
 These things are so important and vital especially for their mental health and overall well-being.

 We are not going to downplay it: this is hard work in a chaotic environment (as it should be with 80 people in one house!).
 It can be emotionally difficult at times, but we volunteers are all here for each other and are dedicated to creating a space to discuss our emotions and detox after a long day.

 Volunteering here will test all your abilities, your patience, and most likely change you as a person.
 If you are just looking for a free place to stay, this work is not for you.
 But if you are willing to put the work in to helping these people, you will surely find a home here.
 There is a reason some of us volunteers have been here over three months :)